ctechfilmuniversity/lecture_ss23_academic_methodologies/docs/03_slides/am_ss23_02_slides.md

 From your brainstorming output select three topics that you want to consider for your paper.

-Further think about on them.
-E.g.
+Further think about on them, e.g.

 * What specifically interests you within that topic?
 * What further characteristics does the topic have?